karlbennett/scratch-cucumber-rest/README.md

 scratch-cucumber-rest
 =====================

-An simple example of using Cucumber to test a RESTful endpoint.
+A simple example of using Cucumber to test a RESTful endpoint.
 It has been written to test a CRUD enpoint for a user entity with the following scheme.

 ```json
 {